Calcium deficiency has major impact on herd health

 As is well known by now, there are plenty of challenges around calving.
 To prevent any calcium deficiency, it is important that your herd gets enough calcium, magnesium and phosphorus.
 AHV Milk Start Paste is a complementary feed supplement for dairy cows to reduce the risk of metabolic challenges.

-It gives your cows a calcium boost and also contains magnesium, phosphorus and active Vitamin D3.
+In addition to providing readily available energy and stimulating her appetite (so she gets minerals and energy from her feed faster), it also gives your cows a calcium boost and contains magnesium, phosphorus and active Vitamin D3.
 Vitamin D3 promotes the absorption of calcium and phosphorus from the bones and intestines, improving your cow’s (energy) metabolism and calcium metabolism.

 Our advice to prevent calcium deficiencies

-The advice from AHV Territory Managers is to administer 2 x AHV Milk Start Boluses as soon as possible after calving, if possible even prior to calving.
-This way you ensure that the cow has the right substances to meet its needs at the time of calving.
-AHV Milk Start Paste is recommended to be administered immediately after calving, so that your cow is quickly supplied with sufficient magnesium, calcium and phosphorus.
-In addition, the paste gives the cow an energy boost, making her feel the need to feed faster and restarting the mineral and energy mobilization processes.
-This way, you optimise health at the start of lactation.
+The advice from AHV Territory Managers is to administer AHV Milk Start paste as soon as possible after calving (if possible, prior to calving).
+This way you ensure that the cow has the right substances to meet its needs at the time of calving and your cow is quickly supplied with sufficient magnesium, calcium and phosphorus; energy; and an appetite to take in minerals and energy herself from her feed.
+This way, cow health is optimized at the start of lactation.

 AHV Transition Program